ridr-se/ridr-se.github.io/_pages/people.md

 {% endif %}
 {% include base_path %}

-We at the Deep Learning Research Group at RISE are a team of researchers who work on foundational problems within machine learning, and apply our expertise on problems related to climate change and ecology.
+RIDR is a team of researchers who work on foundational problems within machine learning, and apply our expertise on problems related to climate change and ecology.

 **Olof Mogren, PhD, group leader**